9Plus7/Twitter-Project/Spring/README.md

 **3.5**

-- built interface on Data Access Object for both users and tweets
+- built interface on Data Access Object for both users and tweets DAOs(Data Access Object)
-- designed fundamental functions for twitter usages with Spring MVC design pattern.
+- designed fundamental functions for twitter usages with Spring MVC design pattern and DAOs.
-- achieved get,follow,delete,unfollow,list, and search interaction.
+- achieved get,follow,delete,unfollow,list, and search interaction with User and Message Controller.
--